zuozhenggh/learning-library/solutions-library/peoplesoft-move-improve/Lab1iam/iam.md

 # Creating Identity and Access Management (IAM) Resources

 ## Introduction
-This lab walks you through the steps to prepare your Oracle Cloud Infrastructure Tenancy
+This lab walks you through the steps to prepare your Orace Cloud Infrastructure Tenancy

 Estimated Lab Time: 30 minutes